ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Token Expiration {#teardown}

-DTLS sessions that have been established in accordance with this profile are always tied to a specific set of access tokens.
-As these tokens may become invalid at any time (either because the token has expired or the responsible authorization server has revoked the token), the session may become useless at some point.
-A resource server therefore MUST terminate existing DTLS sessions after the last valid access token for this session has been deleted.
+DTLS sessions that have been established in accordance with this profile are always tied to a specific access token.
+As this token may become invalid at any time (e.g. because it has expired), the session may become useless at some point.
+A resource server therefore MUST terminate existing DTLS sessions after the access token for this session has been deleted.

 As specified in Section 5.8.3 of {{I-D.ietf-ace-oauth-authz}}, the resource server MUST notify the client with an error response with